 The UCRSEA Partnership offers several funding opportunities for students and researchers in Southeast Asia and in Canada.
 As a partnership, one of the key goals of the project is to develop a network of researchers and urban practitioners in the Mekong Region concerned with urban climate resilience, and these funding opportunities are intended to support this effort.
 Successful applications will demonstrate a clear link to the UCRSEA project’s themes, sites and objectives.

-The Urban Climate Change Resilience in Southeast Asia Partnership (UCRSEA) invites graduate students to apply for funding to carry out field or desk-based research related to urbanization and climate change resilience in Cambodia, Myanmar, Thailand, Vietnam and Lao PDR.
+The Urban Climate Change Resilience in Southeast Asia Partnership (UCRSEA) has provided funding to graduate students to carry out field or desk-based research related to urbanization and climate change resilience in Cambodia, Myanmar, Thailand, Vietnam and Lao PDR.

 Deadline: 1 February 2018, 12:00 noon (EST) (CLOSED)